tyzeron/LethalCompanyMinimap/README.md

     - The `BepInEx` and `plugins` folder should have been generated in the previous step
     - **Example:** `C:\Program Files\Steam\steamapps\common\Lethal Company\BepInEx\plugins`

-4. Download the Minimap mod from the [Thunderstore](https://thunderstore.io/c/lethal-company/p/Tyzeron/Minimap/)
+4. Download the Minimap mod from the [Nexus Mods](https://www.nexusmods.com/lethalcompany/mods/18) or the [Thunderstore](https://thunderstore.io/c/lethal-company/p/Tyzeron/Minimap/)

 5. Copy the downloaded **DLL file** (ex. `Minimap-v1.x.x.dll`) to the `plugins` folder